solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 their stake is not tallied.
 This is analogous to a node signalling support for zero features.

-If a feature is revoked, the list of staged features will not change, and nodes may still signal support for this feature.
-However, the runtime will not activate this feature if its corresponding feature account no longer exists on-chain.

 #### Signal Bitmask

 A bit mask is used as a compressed ordered list of indices.
 This has two main